How it works

 Skydiving: body position is a speed control — spreading out adds area and slows you; tucking accelerates you.
 Formation jumpers literally fly with this equation.

-Hail and safety: a 4 cm hailstone lands around 100 km/h — the physics reason hail dents cars while raindrops never could.
+Hail and safety: a 4 cm hailstone lands around 100 km/h — enter 0.030 kg (a 4 cm sphere of ice at ~900 kg/m³), Cd 0.5 for a sphere and A = 0.0013 m² and this calculator returns 27.18 m/s, or 97.9 km/h.
+That is the physics reason hail dents cars while raindrops never could.

 Engineering: parachute designers size canopy area to bring terminal velocity down to a survivable ~5 m/s landing speed.
+For an 80 kg jumper that needs an effective drag area A·Cd near 51 m² — over 100× the ~0.45 m² of the same body falling belly-to-earth.

 Frequently asked questions